 Made almost entirely from wool, the blanket protects the wearer from freezing temperatures during the harsh cold winters.
-These blankets contain colourful patterns and are their cultural identity as well as a status symbol.
-The woollen balaclava is another typical feature (leaving only the eyes free), and the gumboots.
+These blankets contain colorful patterns and are their cultural identity as well as a status symbol.
+The woolen balaclava is another typical feature (leaving only the eyes free), and the gumboots.

-#27: Maletsunyane Falls, a 192 metre-high waterfall in Lesotho
+#27: Maletsunyane Falls, a 192 meter-high waterfall in Lesotho

 A visit to Lesotho would be incomplete without witnessing the incredible views at Maletsunyane Falls.
 The world’s longest abseil is adjacent to the waterfalls – completing this activity results in being awarded a Guinness World Record approved certificate!

 #28: Cows are valued above money in Lesotho